 Berland-Wildhay Watershed Connectivity Remediation Planning

-This project will build on previous work by industry and others to identify waterbody crossings (e.g., bridges, culverts, etc.) in the Berland-Wildhay watershed.
-It will look at habitat fragmentation threats to multiple native fish species.
-Working with industry, municipalities, Indigenous communities and others, the project will facilitate the development of a Watershed Connectivity Remediation Plan.
-The plan will identify criteria and prioritize barriers for remediation based on the amount and suitability of fish habitat they affect.
-This work supports federal Athabasca Rainbow Trout and provincial Western Arctic Bull Trout recovery strategies in the East Slope Rocky Mountains.
+This project will build on previous work to identify waterbody crossings (e.g., bridges, culverts, etc.) in the Berland-Wildhay watershed.
+It will look primarily at habitat fragmentation threats to multiple native fish species.
+Working with industry, municipalities, Indigenous communities, conservation and research organizations and others, the project will facilitate the development of a Watershed Connectivity Remediation Plan.
+The plan will set connectivity goals, identify ecological criteria, and prioritize barriers for remediation based on the amount and suitability of fish habitat they affect.
+This work supports federal Athabasca Rainbow Trout and provincial Western Arctic Bull Trout recovery strategies in the Eastern Slopes of the Rocky Mountains.